jolespin/veba/install/README.md

 **2. Install VEBA environments**

-This is not resource intensive and does not require grid access but took ~1.5 hours (~90 minutes) to download and configure the dependencies.
-Advanced users may speed this up by replacing [`conda`](https://github.com/conda/conda) with [`mamba`](https://github.com/mamba-org/mamba) in the installation script assuming `mamba` is in the base environment.
-Though, `mamba` only dropped the time down by 10 minutes.
+Versions <= 1.0.4 are not resource intensive and do not require grid access but took ~1.5 hours (~90 minutes) to download and configure the dependencies.
+However, with the update from CheckM1 -> CheckM2 and antiSMASH, at least 15GB of memory must be available so grid access may be necessary.

 ```
 bash install_veba.sh